 Wellness Committee Members

-2016-2017 Wellness Activities at St. Agnes
+2019-2020 Wellness Education Activities at St. Agnes

-Body Venture: In January, Body Venture, a traveling exhibit from the Kansas Department of Education came to St. Agnes.
+Body Venture: In April, Body Venture, a traveling exhibit from the Kansas Department of Education came to St. Agnes.
 The 45ft x 50ft exhibit representing the human body was used to teach our kindergarten through 5th grade students about good nutrition, physical activity and healthy lifestyle choices.

-Master Gardener’s Club: Monthly, a group of St. Agnes students from 4th to 6th grade meet after school to learn about gardening from the Master Gardeners at K-State Research and Extension.
+Master Gardeners Club: Monthly, a group of St. Agnes students from 4th to 6th grade meet after school to learn about gardening from the Master Gardeners at K-State Research and Extension.